Cost: £13 for 1 litre bought with my own hard earned money.

 Avalanche, more like a damp sleet!
 This certainly not one of Auto Finesse top products that for sure.

 There will be people saying that the review and testing is flawed, I don’t believe it is as I wanted to see what had indeed been removed.
 Remember in the days prior to Snow Foam, we rinsed the car first to soften the grime before we washed it.
-Just wetting the car does the same thing as the snow foam does here.
+Just wetting the car does the same thing as this snow foam does here.
 Type in Google “Is Snow Foam a gimmick?”
-Many people will agree with me, some obviously wont.
+Many people will agree with me that I think it is, some obviously wont.

 This was my findings from my own hard-earned cash that bought this product and almost used it all up before I reviewed it.